 Tactics are concrete actions to fix a problem or achieve a short-term objective (more on this later)

 The strategy glossary digs into those definitions with some examples.

-For strategy to deliver its full potential, it has to meet a certain shape and criteria.
+For a strategy to deliver its full potential, it must meet a certain shape and criteria.

 Strategy is a big gun for big problems.

 As we will see, it takes a lot of time, research, collaboration thinking and deliberate effort to create an effective strategy.
 In fact, most things flying in the name of “strategy” don’t pass the mark and inevitably fail.

 This article is the first in a series about strategy and change leadership.
 If you are interested in this topic, make sure to subscribe to get the latest article directly to your mailbox for free.